Sike201/RegenProto/README.md

 # 🌱 RegenPortfolio

 A sleek, terminal-styled Solana portfolio tracker that lives in your system's menu bar.
 Built with React, Vite, and Electron for a native desktop experience.
+Making each user feel more like a $REGEN.

+CA:

 ![RegenPortfolio Screenshot](RegenPortfolioScreenshot.png)